 The university accepts qualified students who wish to transfer from other colleges.
 Transfer applicants must submit official transcripts from each collegiate institution attended.
 Transfer applicants with fewer than 30 semester hours of transferable credit must also submit a copy of their secondary school record and test scores.
-All non-native English speakers are also required to submit a TOEFL or IELTS score or acceptable grades (C or better) in at least two English composition or literature classes taken at another U.S. university or college.
+All non-native English speakers are also required to submit a TOEFL or IELTS score or acceptable grades (C or better) in at least two English composition or literature classes taken at a regionally accredited U.S. college or university.